tedhtchang/populate_feast_online_store/README.md

 # Setup Feast Online Feature Store

+This notebook example is developed to work with the [Feast KFserving Transformer](https://github.com/kubeflow/kfserving/tree/master/docs/samples/v1beta1/transformer/feast) to populate a Feast Online store and run Feast Online Serving REST API server in a Kubernetes Cluster although Feast Online Feature Store can be run anywhere.

+This demo is tested with Feast v0.12.1 relase.

+Note: This notebook can be run inside a Kubercluster or locally.
 ## Requirement:
 - Feast Online Feature Server - Provides REST API to the Online Store.
 Check [here](https://github.com/feast-dev/feast/pull/1780) for detail.
 - Online Store - Redis